SynfiniDLT/daml-tokenization-toolkit/README.md

 [Fund issuance offer](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/1080efcd-f47a-4400-9f64-0449f737c4e5)

 The user can select different accounts for each settlement `Instruction` if required.
-Upon applying the account prefences, the user pledges their `Holding`s for the settlement and the available balances on their account(s) will decrease accordingly.
+Upon applying the account prefences, the user's `Holding`s will be pledged for the settlement and the available balances on their account(s) will decrease accordingly.

 The fund manager can then view and respond to the settlement instruction: